linux-lock/bpflock/README.md

 * `profile`: this is the global profile that takes one of the followings:
   - `allow|none|privileged` : they are the same, they define the least secure profile.
 In this profile access is logged and allowed for all processes.
 Useful to log security events.
-  - `baseline` : restrictive profile where access is denied for all processes, except applications and containers that run in the host namespace, or applications that are present in the allow `bpflock_cgroupmap`.
+  - `baseline` : restrictive profile where access is denied for all processes, except privileged applications and containers that run in the host namespace, or applications that are present in the allow `bpflock_cgroupmap`.
   - `restricted` : heavily restricted profile where access is denied for all processes.

 * `Allowed` or `blocked` operations/commands: